 New York City.

-I'm an advocate for inclusion and diversity, and I'm dedicated to empowering and amplifying underserved voices.
+I'm a dedicated advocate for inclusion and diversity, and I'm committed to empowering and amplifying underserved voices.

-You can find me at the local dog cafe with my two rescue pups, Coco and Dottie.Download CV
+You can find me at the cafe with my pups, Coco & Dottie.Download CV

 - Project Management,

 Artist and Kickstarter Campaign Manager

 December 2010 - Present, NC and NY

 Raised over $100,000 with successful project management of Kickstarter and BackerKit campaigns.